Creating inclusive legal institutions

 -

-- The Pre-Law Pipeline Program that prepares undergraduates who are first-generation, low-income, or underrepresented groups in the legal profession
+- The Pre-Law Pipeline Program, which prepares undergraduates who are first-generation, low-income, or underrepresented in the legal profession

 - The Diversity, Racial Justice, and Human Rights Initiative